 The buses pick up Know Your Chicago tour participants on the north curb of Adams between Clinton and Jefferson.
 Buses depart promptly at 8:30 am, so it is advisable to arrive between 8:15 and 8:20 am.

 If you cannot use your Symposium or Tour registration, you may give or sell it to a friend.
-We will not be entering any top security areas for the 2015 tour season, and as such, do NOT require you to report any ticket exchanges.
 The new attendee will simply check in with the name of the original attendee when they arrive at the Symposium or Tour bus pick up location.
 It is not necessary to call the office.

 You can cancel your registration by calling 773.702.1727.
 Know Your Chicago does not refund the purchase of any Symposium or tour registrations.
+If the tour is sold out, you may contact the office to get the names of the people on the waitlist who may want to buy your ticket.
 If you are interested in a tour day that has sold out we can add you to our waitlist.